What is the purpose of the ASHP PGY1/PGY2 Health-System Pharmacy Administration Residency?

 What other opportunities are associated with BSLMC and Houston?

 Houston is the fourth largest city in the nation and has an abundance of recreational opportunities.
-Immediately to the south of the Medical Center is the large Reliant Park complex, featuring Reliant Stadium and the Astrodome Stadium.
+Immediately to the south of the Medical Center is the large Reliant Park complex.
 Evenings out can include events such as the Houston Astros, Texans, Rockets or Dynamo games.
 The beaches and attractions of Galveston Island are less than an hour away.
-Other activities include multi-cultural activities such as opera, the ballet, symphony or musicals.
+Other activities include multi-cultural activities such as opera, the ballet, symphony, or musicals.
 In addition, there are many places to eat and try new foods.

 What about the Department of Pharmacy?